kelly-lin/12d-lang-server/doc/4dm/README.md

    ```

 2. Open up a terminal and run the patcher script `make genpatch`.
 This will
-   create a new patch in `/doc/4dm/patch.json` if it does not exist otherwise
+   create a new patch object in `/doc/4dm/patch.json` if it does not exist
-   it will be modified.
+   otherwise it will be modified.
 3. Run the command `make gendoc` to patch the `/doc/4dm/generated.json` file
    with updated changes.
 4. Run the command `make genlib` to update the library.
 This will regenerate the